bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

     --docker-email=<username>@<namespace>.local
 ```

-Make sure you have the correct username and password from the `artifacts-[ASAname]-[random]` secret.

-2. Add the secret to the `default` and `builder` OpenShift service account to allow the account to use this pull secret:
+Add the secret to the `default` and `builder` OpenShift service account to allow the account to use this pull secret:

 ```
 oc secrets link default <pull_secret_name>